choldgraf/textbook/_chapters/08/Functions_and_Tables.md

 ---
-interact_link: notebooks/08/Functions_and_Tables.ipynb
+interact_link: chapters/08/Functions_and_Tables.ipynb
-title: '8.
-Functions and Tables'
+title: 'Functions and Tables'
-permalink: 'chapters/08/Functions_and_Tables'
+permalink: '/chapters/08/Functions_and_Tables'
-previouschapter:
+prev_page:
-  url: chapters/07/3/Overlaid_Graphs
+  url: /chapters/07/3/Overlaid_Graphs
-  title: '7.3 Overlaid Graphs'
+  title: 'Overlaid Graphs'
-nextchapter:
+next_page:
-  url: chapters/08/1/Applying_a_Function_to_a_Column
+  url: /chapters/08/1/Applying_a_Function_to_a_Column
-  title: '8.1 Applying Functions to Columns'
+  title: 'Applying Functions to Columns'
-redirect_from:
-  - 'chapters/08/functions-and-tables'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### Functions and Tables